Robin8Put/pmes/Robin8_BlockChain_PMES_API.md

 ```

-## Make offer for buying the content
+## Make an offer to buy the content

 * **URL:** `/api/blockchain/[public_key]/offer`